 The Seal of the Passing Lion

-This Seal is reserved exclusively for the President of the Republic and designed to emboss important documents of the State such as treaties.
+This Seal is reserved exclusively for the President of the Republic and designed to mark by dry seal important documents of the State such as treaties.

 The Seal of the Baobab

-This is the Seal used for certifying public administration documents.
+This is the Seal used for certifying documents of the public administration.

-On one of the Seals appears a passing lion and, on the upper right corner, a five-pointed star.
-The lion is also an emblem widely used in the symbolism of the Northern Sudanese ethnic group, to which most of Sudanese belong.
-The lion was, before the French presence, the symbol of power.
+On one of the Seals, a passing lion can be seen with, on the upper right corner, a five-pointed star.
+The lion is also an emblem widely used in the symbolism of the Northern Sudanese ethnic group, to which most Sudanese belong.
+The lion was, before the French presence, the animal that symbolised power.

 No other animal could better represent the Senegalese people, whose cardinal virtues are courage and loyalty.
-On the edge of the first Seal, we can read:
+The first Seal bears, around its rim, the words:

-On the second Seal, we can see a baobab.
+On the second Seal, a baobab can be seen.
 Why the baobab?
-First, because the baobab is a typical tree of Senegalese wildlife.
+First, because the baobab is a characteristic tree of the Senegalese flora.
 A group of hundred-year-old baobabs usually marks the location of an ancient village.
-Furthermore, the baobab is one of the trees from which farmers take the most resources.
+Furthermore, the baobab is one of the trees from which farmers can derive the most resources.

-Its fruit, called monkey bread, is used to cook porridge; its leaves, once crushed, are an ingredient in couscous; and one can make strong ropes out of its trunk.
+Its fruit, called monkey bread, is used to cook porridge; its leaves, once crushed, are an ingredient in couscous; and strong ropes can be made out of its trunk.
 The edge of this second Seal bears the words:

-The Seal of the Baobab is the common seal of all the institutions of the Republic.
+The Baobab is the seal common to all the institutions of the Republic.

-The National Police has adopted the Baobab as a particular symbol.
-Thus, we can find the baobab on the Police distinctive signs (badges, shoulder-pieces, logos, etc.).
+The National Police has adopted the Baobab as its own symbol.
+It is for this reason that it can be seen on the Police’s distinctive insignia (badges, shoulder-pieces, logos, etc.).